 One thing I did differently for this quilt than for all other quilts I had done so far was to announce it as my September quilt project.
 I had never done this before.
-Every quilter knows that you start a project, start another one, eventually come back to the first one, interrupt again for a third project… It can take years to finish something if you do not have a deadline for it.
+Every quilter knows that you start a project, start another one, eventually, come back to the first one, and interrupt again for a third project… It can take years to finish something if you do not have a deadline for it.

 Then the September Quilt becomes a December Quilt

 But life always turned out to come up with a little surprise in September.
 As I wrote in my first blog post of 2021, we are expecting a little addition to our family in May 2021.
 It was in September that I found out that I was pregnant.
 After a few early hick-ups and difficulties, I decided that I just had to take things slow, very slow.
 So my September quilt became less of a priority for the next three months.